Brunosel/delphimvcframework-middleware-paginate/README.md

 To use this middleware, enable it calling **MVCEngine.AddMiddleware(TMVCPaginateMiddleware.Create)**

+Pagination middleware must be before Compression, if present.

 To activate pagination in your response you need to pass a header in your request:

 X-Paginate = true;